VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2024-08-30-stride-community-toolkit-preview-code-only-feature-basics.md

 Run the application again. 🎮 You should now see a beautiful skybox surrounding the scene, making it look more immersive and realistic. 🌅 The [skybox](https://doc.stride3d.net/latest/en/manual/graphics/textures/skyboxes-and-backgrounds.html) is essentially a large, textured 3D model that wraps around the entire scene, providing a visually appealing background. 🌇

+{% include _alert.html type:'success' title: "You learnt how to add a skybox to the scene, enhancing the visuals and creating a more immersive environment.
+The skybox provides a realistic background for the scene, adding depth and atmosphere." %}

 ## Step 11: Add Motion - I like to Move It, Move It! 🕺

 Before we dive into coding, let's take a moment to explore the different ways we can move entities in our scene.
 In Stride, we can move objects using two main approaches: **non-physical movement** and **physics-based movement**.
 Each method has its strengths and use cases, depending on the type of game or simulation you're creating.